 Here are some extracts from questions people have asked me.
 Please click on the questions below for the answers.

-The Bates Method involves doing a few easy, fun exercises/techniques on a near daily basis if possible, starting with a few minutes per day, and increasing gradually to about 20 minutes per day, (if possible), until the vision has recovered.
+The Bates Method involves doing a few easy, fun exercises/techniques on a near daily basis if possible, starting with a few minutes per day, and increasing gradually to about 20 minutes per day, (if possible).

 The exercises, which are deceptively easy and enjoyable, are in fact very profound, and allow the visual system to rest and relax.
-By doing the exercises/techniques regularly, we can quickly regain natural, relaxed habits of seeing, which automatically lead to clear, comfortable vision.
+By doing the exercises/techniques regularly, we can quickly regain natural, relaxed habits of seeing, which assist in leading to clear, comfortable vision.

 Yes, it’s possible to get to where I teach using public transport.